lum-rs/lum_libs/README.md

 # lum_libs

+lum framework's re-export library

-This crate is a central collection of all external crates used in the lum framework.
-We're doing this to have the same version of dependencies across the framework, just like in a cargo workspace.
-The crate consists of only re-exports.
+This crate serves as a central collection of all external crates used in the lum framework.
+It ensures that the same versions of dependencies are used across the framework, similar to a cargo workspace.
+As a result, this crate only contains re-exports.

 ## Collaborating